Chubu Centrair International Airport: Route withdrawals

-There were several withdrawals from Chubu Centrair after the airport commenced its operation.
-American Airlines operated a route to Chicago for less than seven months in 2005, but said the service was "not as profitable as we had hoped".
-In 2008, after a few years of service from Chubu Centrair, several airlines cancelled certain flights and put others on hiatus, including Malaysia Airlines' suspension of flights to Kuala Lumpur, Jetstar ending its airport operation, Continental Airlines stopping its Honolulu flight and United Airlines' suspension of flights to San Francisco, citing low premium cabin demand.
+There were several withdrawals from Centrair after the airport commenced operations.
+American Airlines operated a route to Chicago for less than seven months in 2005, stating that the service was "not as profitable as we had hoped".
+In 2008, after a few years of service from Centrair, several airlines cancelled certain flights and put others on hiatus, including Malaysia Airlines' suspension of flights to Kuala Lumpur, Jetstar ending its airport operation, Continental Airlines stopping its Honolulu flight and United Airlines' suspension of flights to San Francisco, citing low premium cabin demand.
 This flight also continued to Chicago until 2007.
-Emirates and HK Express left the airport in 2009, although HK Express resumed service from September 2014.
+Emirates and HK Express left the airport in 2009, though the latter returned in 2014.
 Japan Airlines also ended its flights to Paris in 2009 and Bangkok in 2020.
-Garuda Indonesia ended service from Denpasar in March 2012, returned to Nagoya with the opening of direct flights from Jakarta in March 2019, then suspended services once again in March 2020.
-EVA Air left the airport in June 2012.
-TransAsia Airways subsidiary V Air withdrew from Centrair and ended operations in October 2016.
+Garuda Indonesia ended service from Denpasar in 2012, returned with the opening of direct flights from Jakarta in 2019, then suspended services once again in 2020.
+EVA Air left the airport in 2012.
+TransAsia Airways subsidiary V Air withdrew from Centrair and ended operations in 2016.

-Northwest Airlines operated routes from Nagoya to Detroit, Guam, Manila, Saipan, and Tokyo–Narita prior to its 2009 merger with Delta Air Lines.
+Northwest Airlines operated routes from Nagoya to Detroit, Guam, Manila, Saipan, and Tokyo-Narita prior to its 2009 merger with Delta Air Lines.
 Delta took over this operation and added a Honolulu route in 2010, growing to nine daily flights at Nagoya, but cancelled most of these services over the next decade.
 Delta's last two routes at Nagoya, Detroit and Honolulu, were suspended due to the COVID-19 pandemic in 2020.
-The Detroit route resumed on a weekly basis in April 2021, but Delta announced its permanent cancellation in 2023.
-Finnair suspended its flights from Helsinki to Nagoya during the COVID-19 pandemic but resumed the route in 2024, becoming the only European airline to operate flights to Nagoya.
+The Detroit route resumed on a weekly basis in 2021, but Delta announced its permanent cancellation in 2023.
+Finnair and Lufthansa suspended their flights from Helsinki and Frankfurt, respectively, to Nagoya during the COVID-19 pandemic; Finnair resumed the route in 2024 on a summer seasonal basis, becoming the only European airline to continue operating flights to Nagoya.

 Aichi Sky Expo

-An exposition center on the airport's island was opened on August 30, 2019.
+An exposition center on the airport's island was opened on 30 August 2019.
 The exposition center has six exhibition halls each being 10000 m2.
-Events held at the venue include the 2019 edition of the Wired Music Festival on September 7 and 8.
+Events held at the venue include the 2019 edition of the Wired Music Festival on 7 and 8 September.

-Future developments

-Second runway
+The Second Runway

 Aichi Governor Hideaki Omura announced in December 2021 that two new runways were planned at the airport: a 3290 m parallel runway to the east of the existing runway, to be completed in 2027, and after the landfill expansion work on the west side of the airport, a 3500 m runway there, which would replace the existing runway.

 Ministry of Land, Infrastructure, Transport and Tourism of Japan has begun preparations for construction of Chubu Centrair Airport's second runway in 2024.
 The new 3290 m runway will be built 210 m east of the current runway.
 Construction is scheduled to begin in 2025 and be completed in 2027.